PLAB Guide 2024

 As part of this transition to make the PLAB compliant with the MLA, the PLAB blueprint will be replaced by the MLA content map from the following dates:

 The MLA content map outlines the core knowledge, skills and behaviours needed for UK practice.
 As mentioned above, this change will ensure that the PLAB is compliant with the UKMLA requirements and that consistent standards for the assessment of UK-registered doctors are being met.
+Remember, it’s best to use a question bank that’s based on the MLA content map if your exam is affected.
 You can find out more about the MLA content map in our UKMLA Guide.

 To learn more about how the introduction of the UKMLA will affect the PLAB, visit our PLAB and UKMLA Guide.